superswan/Powershell-SysAdmin/README.md

 # Powershell-SysAdmin
-SysAdmin stuff using the all powerful powershell
+SysAdmin stuff using the all powerful powershell.
+Commands that are hopefully helpful when administering a Windows environment.

 ## One-Liners